semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 - Scan Repository Triggers: periodically if not otherwise run, 30 min (interval configurable)
 - Optional: Discard old items (7 days/7 items), so that you don’t lose logs for deleted branches immediately

-If you haven’t already, follow the [On GitHub](#on-github) instructions to configure a webhook to notify.
+If you haven’t already, follow the [On GitHub](#on-github) instructions to configure a webhook to notify Jenkins about PR events.